FeralAI/xiao_socd_cleaner/README.md

 * 2x 8-pin 2.54mm female headers (makes XIAO pluggable)
 * 1x 16-pin DIP socket (makes the photocoupler pluggable)

+### Notes

+This sketch uses logic level LOW to detect an input is pressed, which is quite common for controllers and encoders.
+Since this prototype uses the LTV847 photocoupler, the output logic needs to be inverted to trigger a press on logic level HIGH.
+The `INVERT_OUTPUT_LOGIC` define is used in the sketch to, well, invert the output logic to work with the photocoupler.

+### Performance

 The current **"last win" SOCD** method takes about **8μs** to for a full loop.
 With the **4μs** the LTV847 takes to trigger the outputs, that's about **12μs** max, or **.012ms**, of additional latency per input.
 I would consider that imperceptible to a human.

-## Further Optimizations
+## TODOs

-A bulk of the gains to be had are already done, mostly around pin and register access.
+A bulk of the optimizations to be had are already done, mostly around pin and register access.
 There are still a few more minor optimizations to be had with the sketch and prototype:

+* Add more accurate timing method in DEBUG mode
+* Evaluate SOCD logic for optimizations (flip boolean logic, bitwise operations, etc.)
 * Use a faster photo/optocoupler, one that switches in the range of nanoseconds instead of microseconds
-* Evaluate SOCD logic for optimizations (flip boolean logic, bitwise operations, etc.)

-## TODOs

-* Document pin mappings in README
-* Add more accurate timing method in DEBUG mode

 ## Resources